vctxr/covid19tracker/README.md

 Android app for tracking the 2019 coronavirus outbreak worldwide. [link to video demo](https://www.youtube.com/watch?v=WzdZAVXvI00&t=276s)
 Data from [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) transformed into a JSON file by github user [pomber](https://github.com/pomber).

-The app can be installed using the apk file.
+The app can be installed using the apk file -> app_debug.apk.

 ## Here's what the app looks like